Skip to main content

 bundle exec bin/console

-- Created a Ruby gem with a Rust extension
+• You've created a Ruby gem with a Rust native extension.